diffbot/docs/docs/tutorials-correcting-api-output-custom.md

 id: tutorials-correcting-api-output-custom
 title: How to correct Article, Product, or other API output with a custom rule
 sidebar_label: How to correct Article, Product, or other API output with a custom rule
-todo: Modify links to old Dashboard and api docs, and download images locally
+todo: Update examples to not use support domain any more
 ---

 <div class="entry-content">